-From here on up, on the eastern side, you're dealing with the wild and whimsical Atlantic, which can be kittenish one day and tigerish the next.
-While storms may whip up surf you can actually ride, less confident swimmers should definitely wait a few days until the turmoil and riptides subside.
-In any case, current conditions are clearly posted at the entrance.
-Weeklong parking permits ($50 for renters) may be obtained from Town Hall, at 19 School Rd., Orleans (tel.
+On the eastern side, you’re dealing with the wild and whimsical Atlantic, which can be kittenish one day and tigerish the next.
+While storms may whip up surf you can actually ride, less confident swimmers should wait a few days until the turmoil and riptides subside.
+In any case, current conditions are clearly posted at the entrance, along with information regarding great white sharks, an increasing hazard in recent years.
+Weeklong parking permits ($75 for renters) may be obtained from Town Hall, at 19 School Rd., Orleans (tel.
 508/240-3700).
-Day-trippers who arrive early enough -- before 10am on weekends in July and August -- can pay at the gate (tel.
+Day-trippers who arrive early enough—before 10am on weekends in July and August—can pay at the gate (tel.
 508/240-3780).

 - Nauset Beach, in East Orleans (tel.
-508/240-3780): Stretching southward all the way past Chatham, this 10-mile-long barrier beach, which is part of the Cape Cod National Seashore but is managed by the town, has long been one of the Cape's gonzo beach scenes -- good surf, big crowds, lots of young people.
-Full facilities, including a snack bar serving terrific fried fish, can be found within the 1,000-car parking lot; the in-season fee is $15 per car, which is also good for same-day parking at Skaket Beach .
+508/240-3780): Stretching southward all the way past Chatham, this 10-mile-long barrier beach, which is part of the Cape Cod National Seashore but is managed by the town, has long been one of the Cape’s gonzo beach scenes—good surf, big crowds, lots of young people.
+Full facilities, including a snack bar serving terrific fried fish, can be found within the 1,000-car parking lot; the in-season fee is $20 per car, which is also good for same-day parking at Skaket Beach (see below).
 Substantial waves make for good surfing in the special section reserved for that purpose, and boogie boards are ubiquitous.
-In July and August, there are concerts every Monday from 7 to 9pm in the gazebo.

 - Pilgrim Lake, off Monument Road, about 1 mile south of Main Street: A beach parking sticker is necessary for this small freshwater beach, which has lifeguards.